Samsung WA50R5400AV Washer Unbalanced & Lid Stuck on Lock — Fix

 The Samsung WA50R5400AV displays two primary unbalanced load error codes:

-- UE Error: Indicates an unbalanced load detected during the spin cycle.
+• UE Error: This indicates an unbalanced load detected during the spin cycle.
 The washer will stop spinning and may drain.
-This code appears when the load is distributed unevenly on one side of the drum, causing vibration above the machine’s safety threshold.
+This code appears when the load is unevenly distributed on one side of the drum, causing vibration that exceeds the machine’s safety threshold.

-- U6 Error: Indicates an unbalanced load that persists after the machine’s automatic load redistribution routine.
-The WA50R5400AV attempts to rebalance loads automatically before displaying U6, meaning manual intervention is required.
+• U6 Error: This indicates an unbalanced load that persists even after the machine’s automatic load redistribution routine has run.
+The WA50R5400AV attempts to correct the balance automatically before displaying U6, meaning you’ll need to intervene manually.

-Both errors trigger the same root causes: uneven weight distribution, tangled clothing, overloading, or mechanical issues with the washer suspension system.
-The WA50R5400AV’s vibration sensor continuously monitors drum movement and cuts power to the spin motor if vibration exceeds safe parameters.
+Both of these errors stem from the same root causes: uneven weight distribution, tangled clothing, overloading, or issues with the washer’s suspension system.
+The WA50R5400AV’s vibration sensor keeps tabs on drum movement and cuts power to the spin motor if vibration exceeds safe limits.

 What Triggers Unbalanced Load Errors